-CJK 0335.
-RESPONDING TO INCIDENTS AND EMERGENCIES: 16 Clock Hours.
-(On Demand)
+CJK 0336.
+Incidents and Emergencies in Correctional Facilities: 20 Clock Hours (On Demand)

-This course provides instruction to effectively recognize and respond to incidents and emergency situations in a correctional facility.
+This course provides foundational knowledge in identifying and responding to critical incidents within a correctional facility.

 CJK 0340.
 OFFICER WELLNESS AND PHYSICAL ABILITIES: 30 Clock Hours.
 (On Demand)